This article originally appeared on VICE Australia.

 “I am not used to this.”

 My life had been disordered for years but I was at my most deranged in the final weeks before coming to Hope.
 Everything had piled up.
 I had been busted so many times by the police that most dealers refused to sell to me because I was too hot.
 I could not smell a sandwich without vomiting.
 My arms were like a bad tapestry.
 My brother refused to say my name.
 I would practice smiling in my car’s rear vision mirror because it no longer came naturally to me.
 My addiction kept escalating.
 I stumbled into progressively worse situations.
 I could no longer deal with the chaos I was causing.
 I lurched from one disaster to the next, suffocating under the consequences.
-I no longer apologised for or tried to remedy anything because I could not guarantee I wouldn’t do it again.
+I no longer apologized for or tried to remedy anything because I could not guarantee I wouldn’t do it again.

 My boyfriend tried to save me.
 He was always driving me to some detox, and I was always leaving.
 He took me to the beach, where I lay sweating on a boat.
 He took me to a city, and I tried to jump out of his moving car.
 He took me to an isolated cabin on a mountain and I made it through but scored the moment we arrived home.
-Afterwards, he drove me back to my regular detox clinic.
-I had heroin delivered for three days before convincing him to pick me up, take me to buy smack, pay for it and hold my tourniquet while I shot up in front of him, even though he was in recovery from heroin addiction.
+Afterward, he drove me back to my regular detox clinic.
+I had heroin delivered for three days before convincing him to pick me up, take me to buy smack, pay for it, and hold my tourniquet while I shot up in front of him, even though he was in recovery from heroin addiction.
 I promised him it would be the last time and I do not know why he believed me because I didn’t.
-On the scarf I used as a tourniquet, I wrote a vow with blood-smeared fingers: “It’s over”.
+On the scarf I used as a tourniquet, I wrote a vow with blood-smeared fingers: “It’s over.”

 We mean these things as we say them.

 I tied the scarf around a heavy rock and asked my boyfriend to drive to the lighthouse, where I threw it off a cliff into the dark water below.

 This is the last time.